mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 }
 ```

-In our unit test, we mocked the second service and returned the widget passed to it to verify that state was correct.
+In our unit test, we mocked the second service and returned the widget passed to it, to verify that state was correct.
 The first issue the Chain of Responsibility would solve is the need for the mock in the first place.

 > **Note**: This is without any other dependencies like factories or repositories you may need to inject.
 The amount of mocking with code like this can be very tedious.